 successfully an animal must be able to resist the force of gravity and support itself in

-animal must be able to both power and control its movement.
-Many animals can
+must be able to both power and control its movement.
+Many animals can glide, but of

-glide, but of all the animals that have ever lived on earth only insects, pterosaurs,
+all the animals that have ever lived on earth only insects, pterosaurs, birds, and bats

-birds, and bats have developed the ability to truly fly, evidence of flight's difficulty.
+have developed the ability to truly fly, evidence of flight's difficulty.
+And to achieve

-And to achieve something this hard the bodies and metabolisms of these groups had
+something this hard the bodies and metabolisms of these groups had to undergo

 The most obvious adaptations for powered flight are wings.

-- Powered flight requires wings of some kind, flat surfaces that can be pushed
+- Powered flight requires wings of some kind, flattened surfaces that can be

-against air, providing upward lift, forward thrust, and continuous control of
+pushed against air, providing upward lift, forward thrust, and continuous control